 In contrast to ESG Branded Funds, ESG Integrated Funds do not have ESG-related investment objectives.
 The funds listed below incorporate one or more of the responsible investing strategies described above and consider material ESG factors together with other relevant financial and non-financial criteria when making investment decisions.
 However, ESG factors are not a significant component of the general investment process and are not currently used as a specific investment strategy for these funds.
-Integration of ESG factors include consideration of material ESG risks which could impact investment returns, rather than being driven by specific ethical principles or norms.
-ESG factors are a component of, but not the primary drivers, of the investment process of ESG Integrated Funds, and accordingly, the portfolio manager may still invest in securities which present ESG risks when they are reflected in risk adjustments and/or valuation models.
+Integration of ESG factors include consideration of material ESG factors are a component of, but not the primary drivers, of the investment process of ESG Integrated Funds, and accordingly, the portfolio manager may still invest in securities which present ESG risks when they have been taken into account along with other investment criteria.
+The ESG Integrated Funds that are advised by the Manager are as follows:

-Fund Responsible Investing Strategies CI Alternative Investment Grade Credit Fund ESG Integration, ESG Screening CI Alternative North American Opportunities Fund ESG Integration, ESG Screening
+Fund Responsible Investing Strategies CI Alternative Investment Grade Credit Fund ESG Integration, ESG Screening CI Alternative North American Opportunities Fund ESG Integration, ESG Screening Cl Munro Alternative Global Growth Fund ESG Integration, ESG Screening